How to Make Milk Kefir

 Start by gathering your equipment and choosing a variety of milk to use:

 Milk Considerations.
-Milk Kefir Grains can be used with pasteurized or raw milk, homogenized or non-homogenized milk.
+Milk kefir grains can be used with pasteurized or raw milk, homogenized or non-homogenized milk, cow or goat milk.
 We do not recommend using ultra-high temperature (UHT) milk or ultra-pasteurized (UP) milk.
 UHT/UP milk will yield inconsistent results.
 If using raw milk, use milk that is fairly fresh to avoid issues with rising bacteria levels.
-For more information on choosing a milk variety, click here.
-Alternative milk varieties such as soy milk or coconut milk may be used, click here for more information on the importance of revitalization periods for the Kefir Grains when using alternative varieties of milk.
+Click here for more information on choosing a milk variety.
+Alternative milk varieties such as soy milk or coconut milk may be used.
+Click here for more information on the importance of revitalization periods for the kefir grains when using alternative varieties of milk.